 Dating from the mid 19th century, Gosford Castle has had many roles over the years.
 It started out as the home of the Earls of Gosford, but throughout the 20th century it was used for various purposes, including being a hotel, a prisoner of war camp, and a place to house troops.

 Today, parts of the castle are luxury apartments, so this is now a private property which isn’t open to visitors, although you can see the outside.
-I am including it for completeness.
+We’ve included it for completeness.
 Game of Thrones fans will recognise it as Riverrun Castle, the home of House Tully, which featured in Season 3 of the show.

 Pollnagollum Cave – Hollow Hill, Brotherhood without Banners Hideout